 - Map your stakeholders.

-- Seek support from the Knowledge Mobilization Officer or the Office of Community Engagement.
+- Seek support from the Knowledge Mobilization Manager or the Office of Community Engagement.

 - Explore resources available through SFU's Community Engaged Research initiative.